zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-datapump-oci/migrate-app-db-datapump-oci.md

 The import script runs in 4 phases:

 - It copies the files over to the OCI database node.
-- Then it runs the `impdp` import command once.
+- It runs the `impdp` import command once.
 You may notice this 1st try imports the schema but fails at importing the data, because the user `RIDERS` does not have a quota on the local `USERS` tablespace.
-- The script then edits the `RIDERS` user tablespace quota.
+- The script edits the `RIDERS` user tablespace quota.
 - And re-runs the `impdb` command that now succeeds at importing the data, but will show an error related to the user `RIDERS` already existing.
 This is normal.

 The database is now migrated to OCI.